hyperbeam/examples/chrome-extension/README.md

 After running `npm run start`, a server should be listening on port 8080.

 Visit http://localhost:8080.
-You should see the "Hello Extensions" extension pinned on Chrome.
+You should see the "Hello Extensions" extension pinned in Chrome.

 ![image](https://user-images.githubusercontent.com/18666879/195963632-03abbb3b-021f-4390-9c0d-e4c9c2fef4e0.png)